chillpert/rayex/README.md

 # RAYEXEC
-RAYEXEC is a cross-platform Vulkan-based path tracing rendering library.
+RAYEXEC is a work-in-progress cross-platform Vulkan-based path tracing rendering library.

 It runs on both Linux (x64) and Windows (x64) using the Vulkan API.
 The purpose of this software is to provide a cross-platform renderer with path tracing capabilities that is easy to integrate into existing projects.
 It uses SDL2 for windowing and GLM as its maths library.
 RAYEXEC features native [Dear ImGui](https://github.com/ocornut/imgui) support.